Attempting to repair your credit by yourself?

-Second: Become familiar with the four major laws that are your key weapons against unfair creditors and collectors.
+Second: Become familiar with the three major laws that are your key weapons against unfair creditors and collectors.
 Don’t worry, you don’t have to attend law school to understand the regulations.
 Here is a summary of the four most important consumer credit protection laws and how to use them.

 Federal Credit Reporting Act (FCRA)

 - You must be told if information in your file has been used against you.